chrt-io/blog/_drafts/the-inception-of-chrt.md

 categories: ''

 ---
-When I helped my daughter learn [Scratch](https://scratch.mit.edu/ "Scratch"), I started thinking in blocks (and nested blocks), and I wonder why I could not create charts in a similar way.
+When I finally used [Scratch](https://scratch.mit.edu/ "Scratch") with my daughter, I started thinking in blocks (and nested blocks), and I wonder why I could not create charts in a similar way.
 It was fun and it helped ideation by _adding_.

 I thought if we could have a similar model for programming, then I realized I was already doing it everyday with any markup language (html,  xml and also React/JSX for the same matter).